GerritCodeReview/plugins_reviewassistant/src/main/resources/Documentation/config.md

     By default true.

+reviewers.ignorePrivate
+:   If reviewers should be added to a private change, when autoAddReviewer is enabled.
+    If disabled, only review advice is given.

+    By default true, so no reviewer is added automatically to private changes.

+reviewers.ignorePrivate
+:   If reviewers should be added to a WIP change, when autoAddReviewer is enabled.
+If
+    disabled, only review advice is given.

+    By default false.

 time.reviewTimeModifier
 :   Modifier for total review time in percentage.
 Also affects sessions indirectly.
     Value of 50 will cut the review time in half.